 Early accounts describe the study area as a rich land with abundant fresh water and marine resources (Section 4.2).
-In Section 3.7, Handy describes Niumala Ahupua'a in the mid-twentieth century as having among the best fishing grounds on the island of Kaua'i.
+In Section 3.7, Handy describes Niumalu Ahupua'a in the mid-twentieth century as having among the best fishing grounds on the island of Kaua'i.
 Inhabitants of the study area fished the reefs, farmed fishponds, and utilized the many freshwater streams and rivers flowing seaward from Kilohana not only for lo'i cultivation, but for fishing.
-During the sugar cane plantation era, which began in the 1830s in Kauari, firesh water was utilized to support the largest industry that drove the economy of the Project are at the time.
-Within the Project area, Grove Farm Plantation economy or the rylogic area at the time.
-Within the rylogic area, those rathir ramation diverted freshwater streams to build reservoirs and ditches that supported the life and daily activities of the plantation.
-The literature and consultations with residents of the study area suggest that since the mid-nineteenth century, demands of population increase and its associated development have negatively affected the health and quality of these water systems
+During the sugar cane plantation era, which began in the 1830s in Kaua'i, fresh water was utilized to support the largest industry that drove the economy of the Project area at the time.
+Within the Project area, Grove Farm Plantation diverted freshwater streams to build reservoirs and ditches that supported the life and daily activities of the plantation.
+The literature and consultations with residents of the study area suggest that since the mid-nineteenth century, demands of population increase and its associated development have negatively affected the health and quality of these water systems.

-8.5.1 Mreams
+8.5.1 Streams

-Section 3.6.1 discusses streams within the study area in more detail and affirms that modern development has modified the flow of these water systems.
+Section 3.61 discusses streams within the study area in more detail and affirms that modern development has modified the flow of these water systems.
 Consultations with residents of the study area reveal the types of changes they have observed over their lifetime.
 Mr. Chun explains that fresh water flows down into Nāwiliwili Bay through rivers and streams, such as the Hule'ia River.
 He has observed changes in the water quality of Nāwiliwili Bay over time and attributes muddy water in the bay not only to heavy rains flooding the Hule'ia River but to activity upstream at the sugar mill, as well as the development of the Marriott Hotel.